airportyh/barber/README.md

 *Note that no stylesheet has been installed within the module code*.

-Next, someone else installs your awesome module, and includes in their app somewhere
+Next, someone else installs your awesome module, and includes it in their app somewhere

     var awesome = require('awesome_module')

-Then, in a separate part of their code - the place where they bootstrap the application - they would install the stylesheets.
+Then, in a separate part of their code - where they bootstrap the application - they would install the stylesheets.

     Barber.install()

-They can also choose to skip the stylesheet from your module by explicitly installing each individual stylesheet they want included.
+They can also choose to skip the stylesheet from your module by explicitly installing each stylesheet they want included.

     Barber.styleSheet().install()
     Barber.styleSheet('some_other_module').install()